 Sustainability credentials increasingly influence location decisions.
 Green building certifications, renewable energy access, and public transport links affect both customer perception and employee attraction.
 Younger consumers and workers actively seek businesses aligned with environmental values.

 Start with what matters most to YOUR business.
 A perfect score on demographics means nothing if you can’t afford the rent.
 Amazing foot traffic won’t help if your customers primarily order online.
-The best location for your business is the one that matches with your specific model, market, and margins.
+The best location for your business is the one that matches your specific model, market, and margins.